I am a qualified psychotherapist, grief and loss counsellor and trauma-informed practitioner.

 Adults Navigating Career and Life Transitions

-Whether you are in your late twenties feeling stuck between expectations and reality or mid-career and questioning your path.
+Whether you are a young adult feeling stuck between expectations and reality or mid-career and questioning your path.

 People Facing Loss in all its Forms